William W. Skiles: Biography

 Skiles moved with his parents to Richland County, Ohio, in 1854 and attended the district schools in Shelby, Ohio.

+Early career

 He taught school for several years before graduating from Baldwin University in Berea, Ohio, in 1876.

 In 1877, Skiles married E. Dora Matson of Shelby, and had two children.

 He then studied law, was admitted to the bar on July 24, 1878, and commenced the practice of his profession in Shelby, Ohio, in partnership with his brother as Skiles and Skiles.

 He was interested as a stockholder and director in various manufacturing enterprises.

 He served as president of the Citizens Bank from 1893 until his death.

 He served as president and member of the Shelby City School Board 1885–1904.

-He served as member of the Republican State central committee 1900–1904.
+He served as member of the Republican State central committee from 1900 to 1904.

 Congress

 Skiles was elected as a Republican to the Fifty-seventh and Fifty-eighth Congresses and served from March 4, 1901, until his death in Shelby, Ohio, January 9, 1904.

 He served as chairman of the Committee on Patents (Fifty-eighth Congress).